How to Move a Washer and Dryer: Expert Bluffton, SC Guide from Montford Movers

 • Packing tape and zip ties

-• Bucket or towels for catching water
+• Bucket or towels

-• Work gloves for grip and protection
+• Work gloves

-Having the right tools on hand prevents delays and minimizes risk during your move.
+Having the proper tools prevents delays and reduces the risk of damage.

 Step 2: Prepare the Washer for Moving